H0PE2024/Maths-and-physics-simulations/Pi_estimation/Readme.md

 2. **Random Points:** Generate random points within the square.
 Each point is defined by its coordinates \((x, y)\).

-3. **Inside the Circle:** Check whether each point falls inside the circle using the equation \(x^2 + y^2 \leq 1\).
+3. **Inside the Circle:** Check whether each point falls inside the circle using the equation $(x^2 + y^2 = 1)$.
 This determines if the point is inside the circle.

 4. **Estimate Pi:** The ratio of points inside the circle to the total number of points approximates the area of the circle relative to the square.
-Since the area of the circle is \(\pi\) and the area of the square is 4, the ratio should be approximately \(\pi/4\).
+Since the area of the circle is $\pi$ and the area of the square is 4, the ratio should be approximately $\pi/4$.
 Multiply this ratio by 4 to estimate π.

 5. **Visualization:** Plot the points to visualize how the estimate improves as the number of points increases.